What's an MBA?

 Mark, MBA student

-To gain a place on an accredited MBA course, you’ll have to go through a fairly rigorous application process.
+To get a place on an accredited MBA course, you’ll have to go through a fairly rigorous application process.
 Business schools generally ask for:

 - An undergraduate degree – this doesn’t necessarily have to be in a business-related subject